 In the startup world, a cap table is an essential tool used to track a company’s ownership throughout its lifespan.
 If you are new to the world of entrepreneurship, you may be unfamiliar with cap tables and how they work.
-This beginner’s guide will give you the information you need to understand the basics of a cap table and its importance in your company’s ownership structure.
+This beginner’s guide to startup cap tables will give you the information you need to understand the basics of a cap table and its importance in your company’s ownership structure.

 What is a Cap Table?